 Not only does this help educate the reader, but it also helps you get found through search.
 Users can search for pins, boards, and even pinners.
 By having a well-written description with strong keywords, will be paramount to being discovered and growing your presence.

-To change/create your profile look at main menu at the top of the site.
+To change/create your profile look at the main menu at the top of the site.
 There will be three dots at the very end.
 Click on this to expand it and then select settings.

 You will find that you can now edit all of the settings on your account.
 Go through each section and update them as needed.

-It is very important that you claim your account.
+You must claim your account.
 This is how you get the stats for the pins from your website.

 Click the claim button.
 Enter your URL into the box and select claim.
 You will get a code that you will need to enter on your site.

 To add the code, you can follow this simple guide from Pinterest.
 You can also install the Headers & Footers plugin and add it there.
-Once you are done you will see that your site has been claimed as there will be a green checkbox next to your site name.
+Once you are done, you will see that your site has been claimed as there will be a green checkbox next to your site name.

 3. Create your boards